misterpotts/fabricate/README.md

 The most recent changes to Fabricate are documented here.

+## Version 0.5.0

+- The Actor crafting tab now lists owned and known recipes
+- Known and owned recipes with sufficient ingredients can be crafted from the actor crafting tab
+- Known and owned recipes with insufficient ingredients are disabled in the select box
+- Crafting results are now written to the game chat
+- Refactored the Fabricator significantly to enable crafting checks, failure outcomes and other upcoming features

 ## Version 0.4.0
 - The D&D 5E Actor Sheet now displays a crafting tab for systems that support 5E
 - The Actor5E Crafting Tab lists: